mejia-dev/epicodus-capstone-mvp/Timetracker.md

     * Continue working on making the beat hit at the right time.
     * Finalize rendering delay.
     * Begin planning out enemies.
+      * Got list of all spikes in audio.
+Should be able to overlap these spikes with the track.

 * 2024-04-06 - 2.5 hours total